 Merino-synthetic base layers offer the best of both worlds, with the durability of synthetic fabrics and the temperature-regulating qualities of wool.

-How to choose layers
+How to use your base layers

 Once you’ve picked your base layers, add a mid-layer and outer layer based on your activity and the weather.